jcowman2/indy/README.md

 # indy
-An automatic regression identifier for Node modules
+An automatic regression finder for Node modules

 **Coming Soon**